-The criteria for the supreme Halberg Award is:
+The criteria for the supreme Halberg Award of the Decade is:

-The Halberg Award will be awarded to the individual athlete, athlete in a team, or team whose achievement represented excellence in sport at the highest level.
+The Halberg Award of the Decade will be awarded to the individual athlete, Para athlete, athlete in a team, or team whose achievement represented excellence in sport at the highest level.

-This criteria is in turn applied to the Sportsman, Sportswoman, Para Athlete/Team & Team awards (which are all eligible for the supreme Halberg Award), as well as the Coach award.
+This criteria is in turn applied to the Sportsman, Sportswoman, Para Athlete & Team awards as well as the Coach award.

-1. Regarding the achievement was it in that sport’s ‘pinnacle event’ (eg Olympics, Paralympics, Football World Cup.
+1. Regarding the achievement was it in that sport’s ‘pinnacle event’ (eg Olympics, Paralympics, World Cup)

 2. Regarding the achievement was it a world record, or world ranking or recognition (eg ‘World Player of the Year’)